pschanely/pschanely.github.io/_posts/2022-05-17-handling-nondeterminism.md

   of nondeterminism (`time.time`, `random`, etc) using Loïc's work.
   You can follow that effort
   [in this issue](https://github.com/pschanely/CrossHair/issues/162).
-* Independently, I'm making some progress refactoring hypothesis to better support the CrossHair integration.
+* Separately, I'm making some progress refactoring hypothesis to better support the CrossHair integration.
   Importantly, this will give us access to a large number of properties to test CrossHair.
-And perhaps start a bug trophy list?
-You can follow that work [here](https://github.com/HypothesisWorks/hypothesis/issues/3086).
+  And perhaps start a bug trophy list!
+  You can follow this effort [here](https://github.com/HypothesisWorks/hypothesis/issues/3086).

+As always, thanks for taking some time to share this journey with me. - Phil